ArctosDB/documentation-wiki/_how_to/create-citations.markdown

 ---
 title: Create a Citation
 layout: default_toc
-authors: Teresa J Mayfield-Meyer, Carla Cicero
+authors: Teresa J. Mayfield-Meyer, Carla Cicero
 date_updated: 2023-03-08
 redirect_from:
   - /how_to/How-to-Create-Citations/